museun/what_stream/README.md

     e.g. 'opengl' will match 'OpenGL' in a title: "making a game with OpenGL"

 STYLES:
+    - box (the default)
+    - fancy
     - none
-    - fancy
-    - box (the default)

 NOTES:
+    if NO_COLORS is set, the colors are disabled

     the following environment variables must be set:
     WHAT_STREAM_CLIENT_ID
-    - your Twitch api Client-ID
+    - this your Twitch api Client-ID

     WHAT_STREAM_BEARER_OAUTH
-    - an associated bearer OAuth from the Client-ID
+    - this is an associated bearer OAuth from the Client-ID

-    if NO_COLORS is set, the colors are disabled
 ```

 ## license